DynoTheCrux/DynoTheCrux.github.io/lessons/012_timingAndGraphs/lesson.md

 and last but most importantly, we have to specify what happens when the loop is executed on each iteration by implementing the method:
 - loopIteration()
 	- It is called in the specifed rate of the loop on every iteration.
-Simple increment the `score` variable here and call the *setWidgetText()* method to change the number in the score text view.
+Simply increment the `score` variable here and call the *setWidgetText()* method to change the number in the score text view.

 Now we implement the methods to interact with our UI elements.
 For the starting button create an onClickListener.
 The button itself should start and pause the \"game\", therefore a basic state machine is implemented in the onClick() method which checks the current state of the loop: